 The President and Chief Executive Officer's compensation is determined by the Compensation Committee and approved by the Board.
 Factors considered by the Compensation Committee in this determination include the size and complexity of the Corporation's operations, the role the President and Chief Executive Officer is expected to play in the performance of the Corporation, peer executive compensation arrangements in other retail companies similar to the Corporation which are of comparable size to the Corporation and an evaluation of the performance of the Corporation, in light of the prevailing economic climate at that time.
-The Compensation Committee targets the overall annual compensation of the Corporation's President and Chief Executive Officer to be at approximately the 75th percentile of the overall annual compensation of the Chief Executive Officers of the Corporation's major Canadian retail competitors, and around the 50th percentile of the overall annual compensation of the Chief Executive Officers of the Corporation's major Canadian retail competitors, and around the 50th percentile of the overall annual compensation of the Chief Executive Officers of the Corporation's major Canadian retail competitors, and around the 50th percentile of the overall annual compensation.
+The Compensation Committee targets the overall annual compensation of the Corporation's President and Chief Executive Officer to be at approximately the 75th percentile of the overall annual compensation of the Chief Executive Officers of the Corporation's major Canadian retail competitors, and around the 50th percentile of the overall annual compensation of the Chief Executive Officers of the Corporation's major North American merchandise leasing business competitors.
 The benchmarking criteria and process are as set out above.